 The Facts

 Curious about some of the statistics on our national & global plastic production, consumption, and disposal?
 Interested in the human and environmental health impacts of plastic pollution?
 Or perhaps, the polluting processes of the plastics life cycle?
-We have all of these and more in the infographic below (also available for download as a PDF, see below).
+We have all of these and more in the infographic poster below (also available for download as a PDF, see below).

 Further Reading